BitcoinDesign/Guide/guide/getting-started/technology-primer.md

    layout = "float-right-desktop"
 %}

-Instead of processing each transaction individually, the Bitcoin network bundles them into [blocks]({{'/guide/glossary/#hash' | relative_url }}).
+Instead of processing each transaction individually, the Bitcoin network bundles them into [blocks]({{'/guide/glossary/#block' | relative_url }}).
 A new block is created roughly every 10 minutes.
 A strict file size limit results in the transactions with the highest fees typically getting chosen first.
 Every new block must link to the one before it.
 Since this is a continuous process, a chain of blocks forms, hence the name blockchain.

 Once a transaction is in a block that the network has accepted, it is considered to have one confirmation.
-With every new block created, the number of confirmations increases.
-After 6 confirmations, we consider a transaction fully settled.
+With every new block created, the number of [confirmations]({{ '/guide/payments/transactions/#7-confirmations' | relative_url }}) increases.
 </div>

 ## How is the blockchain secured?